avuzikov/capstone_frontend/README.md

    - Creating and supporting the Mock API

 2. Lalitha:
+   - Implementation of managerdashboard page (/manager/console)
-   - Implementation of manager pages:
+   - Implementation of comprehensive hiring statistics
-     - Manager console (/manager/console)
-     - Job management page (/manager/{jobid})
+   - Implementation of job management page (/manager/job:id)
+   - Implementation of sorting, status updating and filtering of applications

 3. Matt:
    - Implementation of admin pages